kimatata/unittcms/docs/docs/dev/technologies.md

 # Technologies

 UnitTCMS is powered by following technologies.
-For more detailed package and version information, please see package.json.
+For more detailed info, please check package.json.

 ## Frontend